Abogical/sapper-markdown-template/README.md

 ...so that you can cache them (though you can choose not to, for example if you don't want to cache very large files).

-### posts
+### contents
-Blog posts are under the `posts` folder as markdown files.
-Add or edit any markdown files under this folder to change the posts on this site.
+All contents are under the `contents` folder as markdown files.
+Editing any markdown files under this folder will change the pages on this site.
+Adding folders will also create a heirarchy of pages.

-The path of a post shown at the end of the URL (commonly called the slug) would be the filename of the markdown file.
-For example, the post at `posts/editing-posts.md` would have a slug of `editing-posts` shown in its URL (`/blog/editing-posts`).
+The template creates JSON files for each markdown file.
+These store the parsing result of the markdown file.
+Their paths is the relative path from the `contents` folder, excluding the `.md` extension.
+Folders also have a JSON file created for them, containing only the list of files and their metadata.

+As an example, the current heirarchy of this site under the `contents` folder is as follows:
+- `about.md` (About page, controls `/about`, JSON at `/about.json`)
+- `blog` (List of blogs, controls `/blog`, JSON at `blog.json`)
+	- `editing-content.md` (Blog post, controls `/blog/editing-content`, JSON at `/blog/editing-content.json`)

+A default blog page and about page is provided to preload these JSON files to render on this site.
+Feel free to customize or add more pages as needed.

+# Markdown file format
 This site uses [`gray-matter`](https://npm.is/gray-matter) to extract post metadata and [`marked`](https://npm.is/marked) to parse the markdown file.

-#### Markdown file format
 Metadata is written at the start of the markdown file between two triple dashes (`---`).
 ```
 ---